 “Thanks doll, you’re aces!”

-Judy grunted an expletive while she sawed off another hunk of meat when the cute blond waitress appeared, “Mr. Roode?” she asked.
+Judy grunted an expletive while she sawed off another hunk of meat when the cute blond waitress reappeared, “Mr. Roode?” she asked.

 “Yeah, something wrong?”
 I answered.